GilAlvez/portfolio/README.md

 ## Future Improvements

-- Release the `Work` internal page, providing full descriptions of projects in markdown format (almost ready)
+- Improve the Work internal page by creating a separate, dedicated page
-- Implement an accessible theme toggle button
+- Allow the theme to be customized via the API, including aspects such as colors and fonts
-- Update packages to their latest versions
+- Enhance accessibility
-- Enhance page transition experience
+- Improve the UI for the Light theme